Guidance

 If you have been living in Spain legally since before 1 January 2021, you and your family members have rights under the Withdrawal Agreement.
 You must ensure you are correctly registered as a resident.
 Your children must also be registered with their own residency documents.

-If you registered as a resident before 6 July 2020, you will have a green A4 certificate or credit card-sized piece of paper from Extranjeria or the police.
-This is still a valid residency document.
-You do not have to exchange this document for the new TIE.
-However, we and the Spanish government strongly recommend that you do.
+If you registered as a resident before 6 July 2020, you will have a green A4 certificate or credit card-sized piece of paper from Extranjeria or the Police called a ‘Green Certificate’.
+Whilst this remains a valid residency document, the British Embassy in Spain and the Spanish Government strongly recommend that you register for a ‘Tarjeta de Identidad de Extranjero (TIE)’.

 Residency certificate recognition (certificado de registro - ‘green residency certificate’)

-If you have difficulty using your green A4 certificate or credit card-sized piece of paper, you can refer to this Letter confirming the continued recognition of the certificate of registration (green residency certificate) for UK residents in Spain (PDF, 216 KB, 2 pages).
-This document sets out the most relevant official Spanish government websites that confirm the validity of the green document as valid proof of ‘Withdrawal Agreement beneficiary’ status in Spain.
-You can refer to this letter when accessing public services and dealing with businesses that provide services.
+If you have difficulty using your green A4 certificate or credit card-sized piece of paper within Spain, you can refer to this Letter confirming the continued recognition of the certificate of registration (green residency certificate) for UK residents in Spain (PDF, 216 KB, 2 pages).
+This document sets out the most relevant official Spanish government websites that confirm the validity of the Green Certificate document as valid proof of residency status in Spain, and therefore, entitlement to public services.

 For more information: